databrary/design/ridir-16/narrative.md

 #### Leadership and governance

-The project will be coordinated and managed by the PIs, Gilmore and Adolph, with guidance from the Co-Is, Simon and Millman.
+The project will be overseen by the PIs, Gilmore and Adolph, with guidance from the Co-Is, Simon and Millman.
 Gilmore and Adolph currently meet via phone or video conference several times each week to discuss Databrary project-related business matters with the Co-Is and with project staff.
-That practice will continue under the proposed project.
 Adolph and Gilmore collaborate on most decisions and regularly seek input from the Co-Is, but as overall Project Director, Adolph has the final say.
+The project will be managed by Lisa Steiger, including coordinating and scheduling development tasks, managing developers and other staff, integrating feedback from users and other external reviewers, and coordinating outreach, support, and documentation efforts.
+Steiger currently manages the Databrary project as a whole, coordinating staff meetings and other internal decision processes, and reporting progress and getting feedback from the PIs.
+These practices will continue under the proposed project.

 In addition, the Databrary project as a whole has input from an advisory board.
 The board (see Appendix X) consists of experts internal to PSU and NYU and external advisers who bring expertise in data sharing and developmental science.